MyPureCloud/developer-center-blog/source/2022-05-12-devops-antipatterns/index.md

 3. **Leverage automated testing as part of your deployment pipeline.** Whenever possible kickoff automated tests to check your code and infrastructure after it has been deployed.
 This includes in production.
 These automated tests provide a quick feedback loop that your deployment worked and reduces the risk of making hasty decisions (e.g. using the console to make changes) because you are under pressure to fix an issue during critical business hours.

-## Know your CI/CD tools (CX as Code is not a DR or migration solution)
+## Know your CI/CD tools
 **CX as Code** is a set of low-level primitives for building CI/CD deployment solutions with Genesys Cloud.
 It is not a shrink-wrapped Disaster Recovery (DR), backup, or migration tool.
 It can be used to help build these type of solutions, but this type of tooling will need to be specific to your organization, takes time to be developed and must be tested on a regular basis.
 Do not make assumptions about how **CX as Code** (or any CI/CD tool) works.
 While DevOps and CI/CD practices can provide a high-level of stability and confidence in your environment, they do not eliminate or minimize the need for IT folks.
 DevOps is a practice within IT, not a replacement for it.

 ## Start small and iterate
-This is my last piece of advice.
-Do not try to manage your entire infrastructure using CX as Code until you and your development staff have become comfortable with it and have experience with it.
+Do not try to manage your entire infrastructure using **CX as Code** until you and your development staff have become comfortable with it and have experience with it.
 I often advise teams new to DevOps to start small and iterate with one piece of infrastructure.
 Get a feel for what you want to manage and figure out how to deploy that one piece of infrastructure from the development environment to production.
 Make sure you understand how to not only deploy a solution, but also how to roll it back.
 As you begin your **CX as Code** journey iterate and learn.
 Mistakes will be made, but it is better to make small mistakes along the way then try to "go big" and then find out you have created a monolith that does not add value, but instead adds complexity.

 ## Resources